quisido/quisi.do/README.md

 To run the website locally, use `yarn start`.

+### Commands

+- `yarn build` to build the production application.
+- `yarn cypress` to run end-to-end tests.
+- `yarn jest` to run unit tests.
+- `yarn start` to start the development application.

 ### Debugging

 #### `Node Sass does not yet support your current environment: OS X 64-bit with Unsupported runtime (93)`